bestbytes/gh-merge-queue-poc/readme.md

 1. tmp branch `gh-readonlhy-queue/main/pr..` branch is created
 2. PR #3 is merged into the tmp branch, status checks pass
-3. PR #3 gets merged into `main`
+3. PR #3 gets merged into `main` (as defined by Minimum PRs)
 4. tmp branch `gh-readonlhy-queue/main..` branch is (most likely) again created
 5. PR #4 is merged into the tmp branch, status checks pass
 6. PR #4 gets merged into `main`

-This behaviour is controller by _Minimum pull requests to merge_, if it had been 2, then both PRs would've been merged into tmp branch before mering into `main`.
+This behaviour is controller by _Minimum pull requests to merge_, if it had been 2, then both PRs would've been merged into tmp branch before mering each into `main`.

 If status checks fail, **that PR will be left out* and the queue will proceed merging the remaning PRs.
 Here's a demo with 3 PRs where status checks fail for